dailybruin/the-stack/_posts/2021-01-01-prof-donations.md

 One political organization, ActBlue, made up around a quarter of all professors’ donations.
 Gilens says that donating to ActBlue may have allowed professors to contribute to campaigns in other states in the interests of promoting the party’s control in the House and the Senate.

-### Comparing UCLA Professors’ Donations to USC, UC Berkeley
+Ultimately, though donations are only one metric of political engagement, professors’ political donations across UCLA, USC, and UC Berkeley reveal a generally Democratic trend.

 “Faculty in higher education… tend to [lean Democratic] in general,” says Gilens.
 However, Gilens notes that “there's… more liberal leaning disciplines and more conservative leaning disciplines…”, adding that “once you're… working in those fields, you tend to adopt the sort of worldviews and understandings that that field… encourages and focuses on.”